MKotlik/GioMhail/README.md

 ## Instructions
 Just follow the client's instructions!
 Helpful in-app prompts and command lists will guide you as you use it.
 It's that simple!

+##Semi-completed Features
+* We have code to read simple multipart messages and the outline of code to save the attachments in a file.
+However, upon doing more research we found that MIME was a lot more complex than we thought and that our code could not deal with some of the things it might have to (such as parts, within parts, within parts).
+Therefore, we are not including it in our final version although it is able to read simple MIME messages
+* We also have code to download emails locally, however we ran out of time and were not able to test it
+* We have code that should be able to read from a file, however, we did not have time to test it and since we are not implementing the saving of emails, have excluded this as well
 ## Changelog
 1/25: